strmprivacy/cli/README.md

 In normal circumstances, these defaults should work and there is no need to create this configuration file and override any Flags.
 It can be useful in special cases, for example if you'd like to use a mock endpoint for testing.

-#### Save
-The option `save` indicates whether the output of create commands is saved to files in your Stream Machine [Configuration directory].
-This can be very useful, especially when managing many resources which have secrets.
-Be wary however that this information is stored in plain-text on your file system.

-#### event-auth-host etc TODO

 ### Configuration directory
 The Stream Machine CLI stores it's information in a configuration directory, by default located in:
 `$HOME/.config/stream-machine/`.
 In this directory, the CLI looks for a file named: `strm.yaml`, which is used for setting global flags.

 By default, this directory also contains the login information used by the `strm auth` commands, in a file named: `strm-creds-<api-auth-url>.json`.
 This file is generated and updated by the CLI, so there is no need for any manual editing.

-In this directory you can also find all entities that have been `save`d (see the [Save] option).
+In this directory you can also find all entities that have been `save`d (see the "[Save](#configuration)" option).
 These entities are saved in the following files: `<config-dir>/<Entity>/<name>.json`, where `Entity` is the Entity name, i.e. "Stream" or "Sink" and the `name` is the unique name of the created entity, i.e. "MyImportantStream" or "s3-sink".

 ## Getting help
-If you encounter an error, or you'd like a new feature, please create an issue here[https://github.com/streammachineio/cli-wip/issues/new].
+If you encounter an error, or you'd like a new feature, please create an issue [here](https://github.com/streammachineio/cli-wip/issues/new).
 Please be thorough in your description, as it helps us to help you more quickly.
 At least include the version of the CLI, your OS. terminal and any custom Stream Machine flags that are present in your config or environment.

 ---
 **IMPORTANT**